DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 Some training courses have specific eligibility requirements.

-It's important to check the requirements for each course you apply to, so you do not waste time on an application you’re unlikely to be successful with.
+It's important to check the requirements for each course you apply to on the training provider's course page.
+This is so you do not waste time on an application you’re unlikely to be successful with.

 ### Your qualifications